 Tell other people about your goal!
 When you do, you’re more likely to stick to it.
 Update your Facebook status with your goal and progress, tweet it about, or maybe share photos with your friends on Instagram.
 You could even start a blog!
 We’ll definitely be posting our progress updates for our own resolutions here on the blog, so keep checking back.

 It’s great that with the coming of the New Year we feel all amped up to better ourselves.
 But setting goals just once a year can be more self-defeating than uplifting.
 When we meet smaller and more frequent goals, say something we plan to do weekly or even monthly, we get that confidence boost and encouragement to keep going.
 And even if you fall off the wagon, so to speak, you can just pick yourself up and start over again next week or next month.

 Maybe you’re graduating and you set a goal to find a job with a certain salary.
-It’s definitely a positive goal, but there are other factors like the company’s finances, unemployment rates, and the state of the financial market that are completely out of your control.
+It’s definitely a positive goal, but there are other factors like the company’s budget, unemployment rates, and the qualifications of other applicants in your field that are completely out of your control.
 Focus on what you can control and acknowledge what you can’t.

 There’s nothing wrong with giving yourself a challenge, but making a resolution that is too difficult or out of your control will only lead to breaking it.
 Think about these tips and stop back tomorrow as we share our own New Year’s resolutions.
 We hope you’ll share one of yours and we can help keep each other keep on track to reach our goals!